alexaugustobr/spring-mvc-movies/README.markdown

 The project includes a Gradle build script.

-The following command will create an eclipse project:
+The following command will create the Eclipse project:

     gradle eclipse